For men, we typically focus on prostate and testicular cancer, but we also have to consider the very dark side of

-Let’s think about the role of a man.
+Here is a look at cannabis and depression in men.
+Let’s think about the role of a the male.
 A bearded man riding a 30-foot wave on a surfboard seems very macho, but the reality of being a man should also include taking care of the people you love.
 In order to do that properly, they need to be in their best physical and mental state.
 Men need to take care of themselves and in some cases need help in doing so.

 Typically in November (aka “Movember”), we focus on prostate and testicular cancer, but we also have to consider the very dark side of depression and anxiety.
 And not just in November, but year round.
 As we settle into December and the burden of holidays and parties and expectations, it’s never a better time to reflect on this topic.

 Men have many choices in addressing anxiety and depression.
 They can deny its existence or treat it with: